MSU-Beam-Dynamics/JuTrack.jl/README.md

 ```

 # Parallel computing setting
-This package uses Julias multi-threading for parallel computing.
+This package uses Julia's multi-threading for parallel computing.
 Before using it, one has to set up the number of threads.
 On Linux or macOS:
 ```
 export JULIA_NUM_THREADS=N